 As of Thursday, October 7th, Lula Cafe will require that all guests show proof that they are fully vaccinated against COVID-19*.
-Children under the age of 12 who are not yet eligible for a vaccine are welcome to dine with us, so long as they adhere to our mask policy.
+Children who are not yet eligible for a vaccine are welcome to dine with us.
 Individuals who are unable to be vaccinated must provide proof of a negative COVID-19 test administered within 48 hours of their reservation.

 Acceptable forms of vaccination record are physical vaccination card, a picture of the physical vaccination card, or a government issued digital pass.

 *guests are considered fully-vaccinated when they are two weeks past completion of their vaccination series of a COVID-19 vaccine authorized by the FDA for emergency use

 No, sorry, we do not.
 We seat our daytime customers on a first come/first serve basis.
 On busy days and holidays you should anticipate a wait of at least 30 minutes.
 We also do not add names to our waitlist over the phone, so you must come in to get on the list.
 We do, however, take dinner reservations.

 Can you eat at the bar?